Sledmine/the-flood/README.md

 The multiplayer section is comprised of original maps and remakes of aclaimed classics, and a rich sandbox built on the foundations of previous Halo titles.

 # Getting The Flood Multiplayer
-Get the latest version available using [Mercury](https://github.com/Sledmine/Mercury) with the following line on the terminal:
+Get the latest version available using [Mercury](https://github.com/Sledmine/Mercury/releases) with the following line on the terminal:
 ```
 mercury install thefloodmp
 ```
+Or you can install using the new Mercury UI (media\mercury_ui.mp4)

 It also uses [Chimera](https://github.com/SnowyMouse/chimera), lua scripting is another function being used from this.

 # Screenshots

-We have 2 maps by now and others on development too.
+We have 4 maps by now and others on development too.

 Treason
 ![treason](images/screenshots/treason.png)